One of the first Twisted mail issue tickets I tackled involved what seemed to

 saving emails for users, it puts messages in a queue for relaying.
 Its

-because a function was being called on a variable set to None
+because a function was being called on a variable set to None.
+Something

 clearly hadn’t been properly configured for the test.